Chic Charnley

-James Callaghan "Chic" Charnley (born 11 June 1963 in Glasgow) is a Scottish former football player and coach.
+James Callaghan "Chic" Charnley (born 11 June 1963) is a Scottish former football player and coach.
 Charnley's playing career lasted nearly 20 years, with spells at Hamilton Academical, St Mirren, Hibernian and Dundee, however he is perhaps best known for his numerous spells at Partick Thistle.
 He also was a coach at Thistle for a short time and was briefly assistant manager of Clyde.
 Throughout his career, Charnley had a reputation as being a hot-head; he was sent off 17 times in a senior career which lasted for nearly 20 years.

 Club career

-Charnley played for a number of clubs: Ayr United, Clydebank, Hamilton Accies, Partick Thistle, St Mirren, Bolton (on loan), Djurgårdens IF, Dumbarton, Dundee, Hibernian and Cork City F.C.
+Charnley played for a number of clubs, including Ayr United, Clydebank, Hamilton Accies, Partick Thistle, St Mirren, Bolton (on loan), Djurgårdens IF, Dumbarton, Dundee, Hibernian and Cork City.

-He also played for non-league clubs Rutherglen Glencairn, Pollok, Tarff Rovers and Kirkintilloch Rob Roy.
+He also played for Junior clubs Rutherglen Glencairn, Pollok, Tarff Rovers and Kirkintilloch Rob Roy.

 Charnley acquired his nickname in his youth when he would sell poultry door-to-door in the Possilpark district of northern Glasgow, where he was brought up as a supporter of Celtic.
 In 1994, he had a trial for Celtic playing one game for them in a friendly against Manchester Utd at Old Trafford.
 Many rated him as the best player in the game and it was rumoured that he had done enough to win a contract.
 However, Celtic's manager Lou Macari was sacked not long after this friendly game and rumours of a move to Celtic came to nothing.

 Partick Thistle

-It is as a player with Partick Thistle that he will be best remembered.
+As a player, he is best remembered for his time at Partick Thistle.
 He played for the club on a few different occasions and is considered something of a cult hero at Firhill, as well as a member of their Hall of Fame.
 He initially left Partick for St Mirren in June 1991 in a swap deal that saw he and David Elliot exchange for Mark McWalter and George Shaw.

 Charnley was an inconsistent performer with displays ranging from poor to outstanding and occasional outbursts of indiscipline and violence.
 At many points in his career, it seemed that top-flight football was beyond him.
 He was freed by Partick Thistle when the Glasgow club was in the Premier Division.

 During his time at Thistle, he and two other players were approached by two teenage boys during a training session in a Glasgow Park.
 Despite suffering a stab wound to his hand when one of the boys brandished a Samurai sword, Charnley was able to disable his attacker with a punch.